 Fun Patch Program!

 Children of all ages can earn a Carolina Renaissance Festival Fun Patch via a fun, interactive educational experience!
-Great for Scouts, Y-Guides, and more!
+Great for Scouts, Youth Groups, and more!
 Click here for details!